 It is appropriate to offer some members some assistance to attend state and national conventions or to attend the Washington Seminar.
 The appropriate amount depends on the size of the membership and the size of the state.

 State affiliates may find it desirable to subsidize the cost of the hotel or banquet at our state conventions.
-We may wish to plan a special day or evening to host legislators to provide them with ibformation regarding legislation affecting the blind.
+We may wish to plan a special day or evening to host legislators to provide them with information regarding legislation affecting the blind.
 We want to fund our state programs like BELL Academies.

 Chapters and states need money to do all the things discussed in this guide and to support all our NFB services.
 It is not appropriate to distribute Federation money to members personally unless it is to reimburse them for organizational activities and expenses.